poppy-project/poppy-docs/en/assembly-guides/poppy-humanoid/addressing_dynamixel.md

 ![image](img/herborist.png)

 Connect each motor **one by one** to the USB2AX and use the ’scan’ button in Herborist or Dynamixel Wizard to detect it.
 If it’s a new motor, it should have ID 1 and baudrate 57600bps, apart from AX-12A servos which already have a 1000000 baudrate.

 You have to set:

--   ID corresponding to the naming convention
+-   The digital ID corresponding to the naming convention
 -   Baudrate to 1 000 000 bps
 -   Return delay time to 0 ms instead of 0.5 ms

 In Herborist, don’t forget to click on the ’Update EEPROM’ button so the changes are taken in account.

 ## When should I configure a motor?